History of the Seattle Seahawks: 1983

-After a disappointing 1982 season (which was shortened because of a players' strike), the Seahawks moved interim coach Mike McCormack back into the front office and hired Chuck Knox as their head coach.
-In 1983, the Seahawks were battling for a playoff berth with a 6–6 record.
-Then in week 13, the Seahawks beat the Kansas City Chiefs 51–48 at the Kingdome to start their winning ways.
-They won 2 of the next 3 games to earn their first ever playoff berth.
-In the wild-card playoffs the Seahawks shut down the Denver Broncos and their rookie quarterback John Elway 31–7.
-The next week at the Miami Orange Bowl the Seahawks beat the Miami Dolphins in a dramatic fashion, coming from behind, driving 66 yards in 5 plays, ending with a dramatic Curt Warner TD run.
-Seattle then recovered a fumble on Miami's kick return to seal the 27–20 victory, defeating an up-and-coming rookie quarterback Dan Marino.
+After a disappointing 1982 season (shortened due to a players' strike), the Seahawks moved interim coach Mike McCormack back into the front office and hired Chuck Knox as head coach.
+In 1983, the Seahawks were battling for a playoff berth with a 6–6 record when they beat the Kansas City Chiefs 51–48 at the Kingdome in week thirteen.
+They won two of the next three games to finish at 9–7 and earn their first playoff berth.
+In the wild-card playoffs, the Seahawks shut down division rival Denver and rookie quarterback John Elway 31–7.

+The next week at the Orange Bowl, Seattle beat the Miami Dolphins in a dramatic fashion, coming from behind, driving 66 yards in 5 plays, ending with a dramatic Curt Warner TD run.
+Reserve linebacker Sam Merriman recovered a fumble on Miami's kick return to seal the 27–20 victory, defeating up-and-coming rookie quarterback Dan Marino.
 The Seahawks' miracle season ended in the AFC Championship Game as they lost to the eventual Super Bowl XVIII champion Los Angeles Raiders 30–14.
 Despite the 1983 season ending on a sour note, it was the first breakthrough season for the Seahawks.
-Curt Warner rushed for 1449 yards, scored 14 touchdowns, and was named AFC Rookie of the Year.
-Chuck Knox was named AFC Coach of the Year.
+Running back Curt Warner rushed for 1449 yards, scored 14 touchdowns, and was named AFC Rookie of the Year; head coach Knox was named AFC Coach of the Year.